JetBrains/teamcity-documentation/topics/docker-wrapper.md

 <chunk include-id="docker-settings-how">

 Technically, the command of the build runner is wrapped in a shell script, and this script is executed inside a Docker container with the `docker run` command.
-All the details about the started process, text of the script etc. are written into the build log (the _Verbose_ mode enables viewing them).
+All the details about the started process, text of the script, and so on, are written into the build log (the _Verbose_ mode enables viewing them).

 The [checkout directory](build-checkout-directory.md) and most build agent directories are mapped inside the Docker process.